equinor/dm-core-packages/packages/dm-core-plugins/src/header/README.md

 # Config

-The Header plugin can accept a config of type `HeaderPluginConfig` (see `blueprints/HeaderPluginConfig.json`).
+The Header plugin can accept a config of type `HeaderPluginConfig` ( see `dm-core-plugins/blueprints/header/HeaderPluginConfig.json`).
 Explanation of the attributes:

 * `uiRecipesList`: Can be used to specify a list of UI recipes the user can select.
 By default, the fist UI recipe in